 5. Safety

-5.1 The safety regulation will be AS Special Regulations Part 1 for Category 5 races for all classes.
+5.1 The Special Regulations of Australian Sailing Part 1 for Category 5 races shall apply.

-5.3 The race committee may consider other AS Special Regulations Part 1 Categories for some One Design Classes to comply with Class Rules.
+5.3 The race committee may consider other AS Special Regulations Categories for some One Design Classes to comply with Class Rules.

 6. Registration